Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Introduction

-Based on the above result, one may wonder whether the horizon-free imitation gap can hold for \emph{any} instance.
-To answer this question, we establish a lower bound $\Omega(\min\{H, H\sqrt{|\gS|/N}\})$ and a matching upper bound for TV-AIL.
+After obtaining the horizon-free imitation gap bound for TV-AIL, one might question whether this good algorithmic behavior holds for all instances or only for a specific set of instances.
+To address this concern, we provide a lower bound and a matching upper bound for TV-AIL.

 \begin{thm}[Informal Statement of \cref{prop:lower_bound_vail} and \cref{thm:worst_case_vail}] There exists a class of instances (refer to \cref{asmp:standard_imitation}) such that the worst-case imitation gap of TV-AIL $\gO(\min\{H, H\sqrt{|\gS|/N} \})$ is tight. \end{thm}